Last Updated on September 13, 2020 by queenie mak

 The boutique hotel has 34 rooms on a small property.
 But the room feels comfortable, clean and modern.
 It even has a semi-outdoor open concept bathroom.

-Check the current rate and availability at Agoda.
+Check Agoda for current rate and other reviews.

 How to get to Lloyd’s Inn Singapore